CITY OF FRIDLEY

 possible Code violations, substandard maintenance, or abnormal wear and tear,

 the City may reinspect the premises during the licensing period.

 11. Additional License Conditions.

-current register of tenants and other person(s) who have lawful right to
+license, maintain a current register of tenants and other person(s) who have

-of the register and must promptly notify the City of any change of the identity,
+have possession of the register and must promptly notify the City of any change

-address or telephone number of such person(s).
-The register must be made
+of the identity, address or telephone number of such person(s).
+The register

-course of the Crime-Free-Rental Housing Program, or similar course, as approved
+one educational course of the Crime-Free-Rental Housing Program, or similar